 The Salvation Army says they see this as a 'down season' for their food supply, because people might not be able to spend as much on others once they take care of their own family.
 Anyone who would like to donate non-perishable food to the Christmas Bureau is welcome to stop by the Oncenter until Monday.
 Please bring in any perishable items on Monday.
 They say Wegmans donated 19,000 pounds of non-perishable food items and 2,500 five pound bags of potatoes when a previous supplier fell through.

-Kelly O'Grady " I've been a part of this community since I was born, so I'm very familiar with this organization ," says O'Grady.
+I've been a part of this community since I was born, so I'm very familiar with this organization

-"A t this time of year if anyone can give back, whether it's canned food or a bag of stuffing or even donating a dollar, there's a lot of families in this area that need help ," says O'Grady.
+t this time of year if anyone can give back, whether it's canned food or a bag of stuffing or even donating a dollar, there's a lot of families in this area that need help

 "It's always difficult for the food bank or the salvation army or other organizations to keep that donation level high especially this time of year," says Roshau.